The EU Center provides funds to graduate students studying the European Union

 - Information (such as a syllabus or course description) about the overseas program for which you are seeking support.

-Rolling deadline until funds are expired for the semester.
+The application deadline is rolling.
 We recommend, however, that applications be submitted by March 1.

 For more information, contact the EU Center at firstname.lastname@example.org or (812) 856-3832.